icaroribeiro/hash-code-challenge/README.md

 **nodejs/internal/tests**: it contains the configuration of the test cases using the **JavaScript** testing framework named **jest**.

-**nodejs/internal/utils**: it contains supporting functions, such as, to generate and format dates, as well as to evaluate the equivalence of JSON objects used in the tests.
+**nodejs/internal/utils**: it contains supporting functions, such as, to generate and format dates, as well as to evaluate the equivalence of JSON objects used during the tests.

 **nodejs/.env**: it contains the variables for the configuration of the **development** environment.